-A team of scientists and doctors from the Singapore Centre for Environmental Life Sciences Engineering (SCELSE) at Nanyang Technological University, Singapore (NTU Singapore),and the National University of Singapore (NUS) Yong Loo Lin School of Medicine has developed a capability to detect airborne SARS-CoV-2 RNA—the nucleic acid coding for the virus that causes COVID-19—indoors through air sampling.
+A team of scientists and doctors from the Singapore Centre for Environmental Life Sciences Engineering (SCELSE) at Nanyang Technological University, Singapore (NTU Singapore),and the National University of Singapore (NUS) Yong Loo Lin School of Medicine has developed a capability to detect airborne SARS-CoV-2 RNA—the nucleic acid coding for the virus that causes COVID-19—through indoor air sampling.

 The COVID-19 Delta variant’s rapid spread in Singapore and globally underlines the need for rapid identification of the presence of SARS-CoV-2 in the environment.
 While wastewater testing is a reliable indicator of the presence of virus in sewage discharge, the retrospective nature of this approach means pre-emptive action is not possible.

-The findings, described in a study published in Indoor Air indicate the potential for an airborne surveillance system that monitors for the presence of the virus and provides early warning of infection risks, which would be especially valuable in hospitals and nursing homes, and enclosed places where large numbers of people congregate, according to the research team.
+The findings, described in a study published in Indoor Air indicate the potential for an indoor air sampling surveillance system that monitors for the presence of the virus and provides early warning of infection risks, which would be especially valuable in hospitals and nursing homes, and enclosed places where large numbers of people congregate, according to the research team.

 Paul Tambyah, MD, deputy director of NUS Medicine’s Infectious Diseases Translational Research Program and president of Asia Pacific Society of Clinical Microbiology and Infection, says, “The results of this air sampling study are encouraging, with the potential for the simple monitoring for the presence of COVID-19 in possible hotspots.
 This will allow for timely intervention where necessary to prevent the emergence of clusters.
 Hopefully, this will prove useful as the country gradually transitions into recognizing that the disease has become endemic and everyone learns to live as normally as possible with the virus.”